 Change the 3rd paragraph as follows:

 The TA field is the address of the STA transmitting the RTS frame or the bandwidth signaling TA of the STA transmitting the RTS frame.
-In an RTS frame transmitted by a VHT STA or an HE STA in a non-HT or non-HT duplicate format to another VHT STA or HE STA, the scrambling sequence carries the TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and DYN_BANDWIDTH_IN_NON_HT (see 10.3.2.8 (VHT and S1G RTS procedure)) and the TA field is a bandwidth signaling TA.
+In an RTS frame transmitted by a VHT STA or an HE STA or an EHT STA in a non-HT or non-HT duplicate format to another VHT STA or HE STA or EHT STA, the scrambling sequence carries the TXVECTOR parameters CH_BANDWIDTH_IN_NON_HT and DYN_BANDWIDTH_IN_NON_HT (see 10.3.2.8 (VHT and S1G RTS procedure)) and the TA field is a bandwidth signaling TA.
+In an RTS frame transmitted by an EHT STA in a non-HT duplicate format with bandwidth greater than 160/80+80 MHz to another EHT STA, the TBD field carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT and the TA field is a bandwidth signaling TA.

 9.3.1.5 PS-Poll frame format